ppelayo1/Responsive-iframe/readme.txt

 Scale - This will change the max-width percentage of the iframe's parent element, it will allow the element to be scaled by size.
 Additional CSS - Any additional CSS will be applied to the iframe's parent element.
 Use this to provide some additional styling.

+* **BreakPoints**
+Available under advanced settings, and will let you specify the width of the site to display depending on the width of the device.
+Multiple breakpoints can be used.
+The lowest BreakPoint Width will take effect over any higher BreakPoint Widths when the screen device is below or at its BreakPoint Width.
+Example Breakpoint 1 250px, Breakpoint 2 350px.
+A device with a screen width of 250px will only trigger Breakpoint 1.
+ScreenWidth 251px, will only trigger BreakPoint 2.
+Name - The name you wish to give the breakpoint BreakPoint Width - At and below this width, this breakpoint is triggered.
+Site Width - This is the width of the website to display when the breakpoint is triggered

 == Screenshots ==
 1. Example of New York Times in an iframe.
 2. The iframe in the website, demonstrating from a mobile viewpoint.
 3. The iframe in the website, demonstrating from a desktop viewpoint.

 == Changelog ==

+= 1.2.0 =
+* Added to advanced settings the ability to add breakpoints to the iframe.

 = 1.1.1 =
 * Max Width setting now using px instead of REM.